polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/architecture.md

 - protocol vs. infrastructure
 -->

-Substrate is made of a multitude of libraries that facilitate building blockchain clients and their runtime logic.
+Substrate is made of a [multitude of core libraries](./link-todo) that facilitate building blockchain clients and their runtime logic.
 At a high level any Substrate blockchain contains:

-- A networking layer
+- A networking component
-- A consensus layer
+- A consensus component
 - A transaction pool
 - An executor
 - A database to store state and blocks